 - For the cat lovers, do not use any NSAIDs in cats unless recommended by your veterinarian.

 - NSAIDs and cats don’t mix well and the side effects can be deadly.

-- A variety of over the counter medicines contain aspirin including Kaopectate, Maalox and Pepto-Bismol.
+- A variety of over the counter medicines contains aspirin including Kaopectate, Maalox, and Pepto-Bismol.

 - Use these products sparingly for digestive issues.

 Aspirin has its place in veterinary medicine.
 However, aspirin should be used judiciously considering all of the potential side effects and risk factors associated with its use.